-I completely understand and recognize that The Babadook is hailed as something of a modern classic, but it still was disappointing for me and I can only go off personal taste.
+I completely understand and recognize that The Babadook is hailed as something of a modern classic, but it was still disappointing for me and I can only go off personal taste.
 Having said that, the trailer made me want to see this movie so bad.
 It sold me on the story of a mother and son, on the idea of a monster stemming from a children’s book, of this creepy, evil, largely unseen force.
 What the trailer doesn’t show, at all, is that most of the film is centered around the parent and child yelling at each other.
-I have to give credit to whoever edited that trailer for toning down both of their manic, often obnoxious performances—especially the kid’s—so much.
+I have to give credit to whomever edited that trailer for toning down both of their manic, often obnoxious performances—especially the child’s—so much.

 A Nightmare on Elm Street (2010)

-The trailer for the Elm Street remake takes some of the best shots of the movie and combines them together—just like a trailer should do.
+The trailer for the Elm Street remake takes some of the best shots of the movie and combines them together—just like a trailer should.
 It gives you the familiar origin, it shows you the street sign, and then it just builds up the dread from there.
 It lures you in with a sense of familiarity.
 It brings you into a comfort zone by hinting at classic moments from the original movie, whetting your appetite.
 It doesn’t actually show the new Freddy until the very end.
 When it does, it’s just a glimpse.
-We don’t see much and it just gives us a peak at one of his few sinister moments.
-In retrospect, that was a very smart decision.
+We don’t see much and it just gives us a peak at one of his (few) sinister moments.
+In retrospect, that was a smart decision.

 The Hills Have Eyes 2